Benefits of a PEO in Germany & EOR in Germany

 Employment Termination Germany - Notice Period Germany

-Germany has no legal concept of “at-will” employment like in the US, and generally has fairly strict legal requirements and procedures that employers must fulfill before successfully terminating employees.
+Germany has no legal concept of “at-will” employment like in the US, and generally has fairly strict legal requirements and procedures that employers must fulfil before successfully terminating employees.
 The minimum notice given to all employees is:

 - four weeks for less than two years of employment;